EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 While manual testing is cost expensive and time consuming, test automation is much more optimized with respect to cost and time efficiency.
 Automation saves not only time in the mid- and long-term but also renders the test process less error prone.

-[Continuous Integration (CI)][continuous-integration] is the process of integrating code changes into the mainline of your repository early and often and thereby the integration machine also execute steps like building and testing the software.
+[Continuous Integration (CI)][continuous-integration] is the process of integrating code changes into the mainline of your repository early and often and thereby the integration machine also executes steps like building and testing the software.
 Testing has always been an integral part and widely accepted use case of CI.
-Testing in a CI pipeline goes one step further compared to the use of test automation frameworks.
+Testing in a CI pipeline goes one step further compared to the ad-hoc use of test automation frameworks.
 Beside executing the test automation framework manually and locally, CI determines when and how to execute our test cases automatically and runs them on an integration machine.
 For example, as soon as a commit is pushed or a merge to the default branch is done the integration machine will start a CI pipeline and execute the test cases and report the test results in the so-called CI job log.
 Popular examples of CI infrastructure are [GitHub Actions][github-actions] and [GitLab CI/CD][gitlab-ci-cd].